Jason Dylan Bretfelean creates History: India wins the Mister Global 2023 pageant | www.lokmattimes.com

 Jason Dylan Bretfelean creates History: India wins the Mister Global 2023 pageant

-PNN New Delhi [India], November 30: In a historic moment that reverberated across the globe, Jason Dylan Bretfelean has ...
+New Delhi (India), December 1: In a historic moment that reverberated across the globe, Jason Dylan Bretfelean has etched ...

-New Delhi [India], November 30: In a historic moment that reverberated across the globe, Jason Dylan Bretfelean has etched his name in the annals of Indian glory as he emerged victorious at the 9th edition of the Mister Global pageant held in Mahasarakham, Thailand.
+New Delhi (India), December 1: In a historic moment that reverberated across the globe, Jason Dylan Bretfelean has etched his name in the annals of Indian glory as he emerged victorious at the 9th edition of the Mister Global pageant held in Mahasarakham, Thailand.
 This momentous achievement not only makes him the first Indian to clinch the prestigious title but also marks a significant milestone in the journey of Rubaru Mr. India Organisation, celebrating its inaugural Grand Slam international victory.

 At the tender age of 20, Jason not only shattered the competition but also secured his place as the youngest international male pageant winner.
 Besting 36 candidates from around the world, he succeeded Juan Carlos Ariosa of Cuba, bringing unparalleled pride to his homeland, India.
 The nation, resonating with happiness and enthusiasm, unites in celebration of Jason’s extraordinary feat.